Heists & Hoaxes

 The greatest robberies, cons, forgeries, and impostors in history

-Anna Sorokin: The Fake Heiress Who Conned New York
+Anna Delvey: The Fake Heiress Who Conned New York

-Netflix made her famous.
+Netflix made Anna Delvey famous.
 Here's how a Russian-born nobody talked her way into Manhattan high society, and nearly walked off with millions.

 The Bernie Madoff Ponzi Scheme

-How Bernie Madoff ran the largest Ponzi scheme in US history for decades, faked $65 billion in returns, and collapsed in a single confession.
+The Bernie Madoff Ponzi scheme ran for decades, faked $65 billion in returns, and collapsed within a single confession, the largest fraud in US history.

 Billy McFarland and the Fyre Festival Fraud

-How a viral orange square, forged financial documents, and a cheese sandwich exposed a $26 million fraud behind the Fyre Festival collapse.
+How a viral orange square, forged financial documents, and a cheese sandwich exposed the Fyre Festival fraud, a $26 million scheme behind the festival's collapse.

 Elizabeth Holmes and the Theranos Fraud